nihal111/J.A.R.V.I.S/readme.md

 Make sure you install these packages before moving forward to other python libraries-

-`sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0 ffmpeg libav-tools`
+`sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0 ffmpeg libav-tools espeak`

 You can run `pip install -r requirements.txt` to install them all.